-SMOKING Yes No N/A A 'No Smoking Policy' is in place for the building? \boxtimes If smoking is allowed, are adequate facilities provided in a suitable area? \boxtimes Information and/or signage prominently displayed? \boxtimes \boxtimes Smoking evidenced outside designated areas? \boxtimes
+SMOKING Yes No N/A A 'No Smoking Policy' is in place for the building? \boxtimes If smoking is allowed, are adequate facilities provided in a suitable area? \boxtimes Information and/or signage prominently displayed? \boxtimes Smoking evidenced outside designated areas? \boxtimes

-A 'no smoking sign' is not displayed in the common areas.
+There are no smoking signs in the communal areas.